 Shin Tseng graduated with a distinction in Master of Architecture from The Bartlett School of Architecture (UCL) London.
 He is an architectural designer and creative entrepreneur is the Co-founder & Managing Partner of REXKL and Partner & Creative Director of Urban Agenda Design.
 Shin’s signature work of urban placemaking is the REXKL, an adaptive reuse of an old cinema into a cultural and creative hub aimed to be a catalyst to rejuvenate Downtown Kuala Lumpur.

 Architect & Artist, Founder Borneo Laboratory

 Born in Borneo, Wendy Teo received her B.Arch (Dist.) from Taiwan Feng Chia University, M.Arch (Dist.) from Bartlett, UCL.
 Wendy is an ARB/RIBA (UK) Chartered Architect and founder of Borneo Laboratory, a multidisciplinary practice based in Borneo Malaysia.
 In Teo’s research and pedagogical direction, she and her team focus on embedding social-culture dialogue in forming architectural innovation.
 Wendy’s work displays a strong connection to the Borneo secluded and forgotten cultures, with the intent to prevent cultural erasure.
-Her works reflects the Borneo spirit bringing together art, culture, architecture, education, and community building in an inclusive manner.
+Her work reflects the Borneo spirit bringing together art, culture, architecture, education, and community building in an inclusive manner.